jeronimoek/color-picker-universal/README.md

 Formats supported: rgb/a, hex/a, hsl/a, hwb/a, cmyk/a, and named colors.

-This extension can be used through it's color pickers, commands, or context menu options.
+This extension can be used through its color pickers, commands, or context menu options.

 ![Color pickers](images/demo.png)